NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 perspective, and as such, for map-projected images the alignment method is always set to ``none``.

+.. _stereo_algos:

 Stereo algorithm
 ^^^^^^^^^^^^^^^^

-Here the user has the choice of several algorithms, such as block-matching, SGM, and MGM.
-The MGM algorithm offers the best quality at the cost of increased computational time.
-The latter two algorithms can be used only with ``parallel_stereo`` (see :numref:`sgm` and :numref:`original_mgm`).
+ASP can invoke several algorithms for doing stereo, and the user can add their own.

 Correlation parameters
 ^^^^^^^^^^^^^^^^^^^^^^

-The second and third lines in ``stereo.default`` define what correlation metric *(normalized cross correlation)* we’ll be using and how big the template or kernel size should be *(21 pixels square)*.
+The second and third lines in ``stereo.default`` define what correlation metric *(normalized cross correlation)* we'll be using and how big the template or kernel size should be *(21 pixels square)*.
 A pixel in the left image will be matched to a pixel in the right image by comparing the windows of this size centered at them.